Tibet Tour Cost 2026: Why Is the Price Gap So Big? | CITS China2Go

 • How to determine if a Tibet tour fee is truly "reasonable."

-1. What are the Basic Components of Tibet Tour Fees?
+What are the basic components of Tibet travel expenses?

 • Transportation Costs: Tour buses, drivers, fuel, and specialized insurance for high-altitude driving risks.